Water Filter Sizing Guide: Match Filter to Household

 Under-Sink RO (iSpring RCC7AK)

-- All household sizes: ~$40-$60/year for pre-filters + post-filters, plus ~$25 every 2-3 years for the RO membrane.
-Annual cost averages $50-$70 regardless of household size, because filter changes are time-based rather than volume-based at typical usage levels.
+- All household sizes: Annual replacement filter costs are modest and stay roughly the same regardless of household size, because filter changes are time-based rather than volume-based at typical usage levels.
+The RO membrane only needs replacing every 2-3 years.

 This is why under-sink systems become the cost-effective choice as household size grows.
 The per-gallon cost drops dramatically at higher volumes.